Mrxscropionx7812/simple7812/README.md

-Certainly!
-Here's a short GitHub project description for your basic Node.js and Express.js project:
+# Currently in dev

-Project Title: Simple Node.js Express App with Login, Signup, File Upload, and Preview
+# Project Title: Simple Node.js Express App with Login, Signup, File Upload, and Preview

 Description:
 This is a basic web application developed using Node.js and Express.js, providing essential features such as user authentication (login and signup), file upload functionality, and file preview.
 The project aims to serve as a foundation for developers looking to build lightweight web applications with fundamental user management and file handling capabilities.